ShravyaD-coder/Fannie-Mae-Loan-Prediction/README.md

 # Fannie Mae Loan Performance Prediction

 ## Overview
-This project was completed as the final project for **553.688 Computing for Applied Mathematics (Fall 2024)**.
-It focuses on building predictive models using Fannie Mae mortgage loan data to:
+The project focuses on building predictive models using Fannie Mae mortgage loan data to:
 - Predict the **number of months payments (NMONTHS)** are made on each mortgage.
 - Predict the likelihood of **foreclosure (FORECLOSURE)** for each mortgage.